laurent-menten/AvrProgrammerStudio/README.md

-# AVR PROGRAMMER STUDIO

-**AVR Programmer Studio** aims to be a fully integrated IDE for AVR assembler enthusiasts and developers.

-It is designed to help learning as well as improve productivity.

-It will provide an accurate simulator with in-depth examination of memories.
+# Avr Programmer Studio

+An IDE and simulator for AVR assembly language programmers

 ## Getting Started